electrikjesus/easy-menu-system/eggs-mom/README.md

 the system produces an egg: iso image of your system

 [ ] backup
+[ ] basename:
 [ ] clone
 [ ] fast
 [ ] max
 [ ] prefix:
+[ ] release
 [ ] script
+[ ] theme:
 [ ] verbose
 [ ] yolk
 ```

+# .oclif.manifest.json

+After wrote the entire mom.yaml I realized there is the opportunity of use the file .oclif.manifest.json.